ScorchStorm/cse-210-assignment-repository/README.md

 # cse210-student-template for Matthew Overton
-This is the starter code for students in CSE 210.
+This is the starter code for Matthew Overton (a student in CSE 210).

 This repository contains the starter code for many different projects.
 They are arranged as follows: